ZuhairaTech/garden-planner-lsystem/README.md

 | ![Growth rule 2](images/growthrule1.png) | *Another view of the growth rule, illustrating different patterns and behaviors in the system.* |
 | ![Growth rule 3](images/growthrule2.png) | *A detailed view of the growth rule application, showing the progression of element expansion.* |

-Feel free to explore and add your own images to showcase various system features!

-Feel free to add your own product images to showcase how the system handles different items.

 ## Contact
 Contact details:
 - **Email**: zuhairanasrin.zakaria@gmail.com